 There are lots of all-round credit cards around, so how do you find the best one?
 These are some of the most important features to look for when deciding what all-round credit card to apply for.

 - If you already have card debt, an all-rounder could give you a break from interest and an opportunity to focus on reducing your debt.

 - If you have some large expenditures coming up, an all-rounder could let you spread the cost, without incurring interest.

 - As perhaps the most versatile type of card around, a good all-rounder could future-proof you for a variety of scenarios.

 - A true all-rounder should have additional features and benefits – not just an introductory deal on balance transfers and purchases.

-- The very longest 0% deals aren’t typically available on all-round credit cards – they’ll tend to be found on the more focused cards.
+- The longest 0% deals typically aren’t available on all-round credit cards – they’ll tend to be found on the more focused cards.

 - After any introductory offers expire, outstanding debt will start to be charged interest (usually at a rate that’s not competitive).

 - You’ll normally have to pay a transfer fee to bring your balance across from an old card.
 This is typically equivalent to around 3% of the balance, so for larger sums, it can get painful.